tektoncd/pipeline/docs/resources.md

 ### Resource Status

-When resources are bound inside a TaskRun, they can include extra information in the TaskRun Status.ResourcesResult field.
+When resources are bound inside a `TaskRun`, they can include extra information in the `TaskRun` Status.ResourcesResult field.
-This information can be useful for auditing the exact resources used by a TaskRun later.
+This information can be useful for auditing the exact resources used by a `TaskRun` later.
 Currently the Image and Git resources use this mechanism.

 For an example of what this output looks like: